-What do you do when you read/hear the weakness question?
-Schools are assessing how well you self evaluate.
+How do you react when you read/hear the weakness question?
+With this question, schools are assessing how well you self evaluate.
 Like a business problem, they want to hear your plan of action, your implementation, and your success rate.

 Here are some tips to help you a) think about and evaluate your weaknesses, and b) be prepared to write about them in an essay or discuss them in an interview.

-2. Be honest.
-If you have been let go from a position, you need to discuss the lessons learned from this negative situation and how you overcame the situation.
+If you have been let go from a position, you need to discuss the lessons learned from this negative experience and how you overcame the situation.
 If you have a procrastination problem, you need to talk about ways in which you’re working on boosting your time management skills.